harshnative/JARVIS/additional_readmes/passwordModule.md

 ## FAQ -

 ##### Password input is not taking input ?
-It is recording input but you are nt seeing it as it is the security feature in jarvis while entering passwords.
-If you missedTyped few things just press backSpace for 1 to 2 sec and start entering the password again
+It is recording input but you are not seeing it as it is the security feature in jarvis while entering passwords to avoid password inputs leakage.
+If you missedTyped few things just press backSpace for 1 to 2 sec and start entering the password again :)

 ##### I am not able to delete or update any thing ?
 Make sure you enter correct index number when asked to them

 ##### I have forgotten my master password ?
-We are extremely sorry but you now cannot decrypt the password again, they are lost
+We are extremely sorry but you now cannot decrypt your passwords again, they are lost